tedneward/Azgaarnoth/Races/Dragonmarked.md

 ### Traits
 The Mark of Scribing manifests exclusively on gnomes.
 If your character has the Mark of Scribing, this is your gnome subrace.
 Ability Score Increase.
 Your Charisma score increases by 1.

-Gifted Scribe.
+**Gifted Scribe**.
 You are proficient with calligrapher’s supplies and forgery kits.
 When you make an ability check using either one of these tools, you can roll one Intuition die, a d4, and add the number rolled to the ability check.

-Scribe’s Insight.
+**Scribe’s Insight**.
 You can cast comprehend languages once with this trait, and you regain the ability to do so when you finish a long rest.
 Intelligence is your spellcasting ability for it.

-Whispering Wind.
+**Whispering Wind**.
 You know the message cantrip.
 Intelligence is your spellcasting ability for it.

-Extra Language.
+**Extra Language**.
 You can speak, read, and write one extra language of your choice.

 ## The Mark of Sentinel
 The Mark of Sentinel warns and protects.
 It heightens senses and reflexes, allowing an heir to respond to threats with uncanny speed.
 It can shield its bearer from harm.
 Whether on the battlefield or the ballroom, someone who carries the Mark of Sentinel is always prepared for danger.

 ### Traits
 The Mark of Sentinel only manifests on humans.
 If your character has the Mark of Sentinel, these traits replace the human’s Ability Score Increase trait given in the Player’s Handbook.

-Ability Score Increase.
+**Ability Score Increase**.
 Your Strength and Wisdom scores both increase by 1.
 In addition, one ability score of your choice increases by 1.

-Sentinel’s Intuition.
+**Sentinel’s Intuition**.
 When you roll for Initiative or make a Wisdom (Perception) check to notice a threat, you can roll one Intuition die, a d4, and add the number rolled to the ability check.

-Sentinel’s Shield.
+**Sentinel’s Shield**.
 You know the [blade ward](https://www.dndbeyond.com/spells/blade-ward) cantrip.
 You can cast the shield spell once with this trait and you regain ability to do so after you finish a short or long rest.

-Vigilant Guardian.
+**Vigilant Guardian**.
 As an action, you can designate an ally you can see as your ward.
 You have advantage on Wisdom (Insight) and Wisdom (Perception) checks made to spot threats to your ward.
 In addition, when you are within 5 feet of your ward, and that creature is the target of an attack that you can see, you can use your reaction to swap places with your ward.
 When you do, you become the target of the attack.

 ## The Mark of Shadow
 The Mark of Shadow lets an elf weave illusions from shadows, crafting sounds and images to distract or delight.
 The mark also allows its bearer to draw on the shadows, making it an easy matter to avoid detection or even disappear while in plain sight.
 It is a valuable tool for an entertainer, a spy, or an assassin; each elf who bears it will have to decide which path to follow.